vhaghani26/epigenerator/README.md

 ### Running `CpG_Me2` on SLURM (Recommended)

-(coming as soon as I figure out how to make this work)

 You will need to set up two files in order to run this workflow through slurm.

 **1. `slurm-status.py`**